Alabama Family Assistance (FA) Program #

 Alabama Unemployment Insurance #

-Unemployment insurance benefits provide temporary financial assistance to Alabama workers unemployed through no fault of their own — up to 20 weeks.
+Alabama Unemployment Insurance (UI) provides temporary financial assistance to Alabama workers who have lost their jobs through no fault of their own.

-Benefits per week range from a minimum of $45 to a maximum of $275.
-The amount of UI benefits you may be eligible to receive is determined by wages paid to you during the qualifying period.
+Benefits per week range from a minimum of $45 to a maximum of $275, which is determined by wages paid during the qualifying period.

 How do I file for unemployment online in Alabama?